-There will be several homework assignments in this course.
-Some assignments may have programming tasks.
-The solution to programming tasks can be programmed in base versions of C, C++, Java, Python2 or Python3 only.
-All homework submissions must be submitted via Canvas.
-No other method of submission accepted.
+There will be several assignments with programming and written tasks in this course.
 If you find yourself in an emergency and cannot deliver homework on time, immediately inform the instructor.
-Also, while working with other persons on nongraded example problems from the textbook is a good way to help you develop your understanding and insight into the techniques of problem solving, homework solutions must be your work only.
+Also, while working with other persons on non-graded example problems from the textbook is a good way to help you develop your understanding and insight into the techniques of problem solving, homework solutions must be your work only.
 Violations of this will not be tolerated and result in severe penalties for all parties involved, in strict compliance to official UTA policy.